 If you suffer from insomnia there are many sleeping pills and natural sleeping remedies that can help you get a good night sleep.
 However, sleeping pills can often cause unwanted and unpleasant side effects whilst natural herbal sleeping remedies can be costly and hard to find.

 So for those who are after a good night sleep but don’t want to use sleeping pills or herbal remedies, there are many food products you can try.
-Caffeine rich products such as coffee and sweets are well known for keeping people awake but it is less known what food products help aid sleep.
+Caffeine rich products such as coffee and sweets are well known for keeping people awake but it is less known what food products help as a sleep aid.

 Top Foods That Help You Sleep